RenalWEB Home Page

 Creating AV Fistulas in All Eligible Hemodialysis Patients from the University of Oklahoma College of Medicine web site

-Fistula First web site and Patient Section
+Fistula First Catheter Last web site, Fistula First Data, and Patient Section

-Guidelines for the Prevention of Intravascular Catheter Related Infections from Morbidity and Mortality Weekly Report
+Guidelines for the Prevention of Intravascular Catheter Related Infections from Morbidity and Mortality Weekly Report web site - August 2002

 Just the Facts: Vascular Access and Información esencial: Acceso vascular (pdf format requires Adobe Acrobat Reader) from the Life Options web site